-DENIS G. SUGGS

-AuditNCG

-· Patrick Industries

-Mr. Suggs has served as CEO of LCP Transportation LLC, a non-emergency medical transportation provider, since 2020.
-From 2014 to 2020, he served as President and CEO of Strategic Materials, Inc., a provider of environmental services.
-Mr. Suggs previously served in executive capacities with Belden, Inc., Danaher Corporation, and Public Storage Inc.

-ESG.
-Experience as President and CEO of Strategic Materials, a leading glass and plastics recycler, as well as through service on board of directors of Glass Packaging Institute, which focuses on sustainability issues

-Manufacturing.
-Extensive operations experience gained through service as executive of Belden and Danaher

-Regulated Industry/Government.
-Experience as CEO of LCP Transportation, which operates in a heavily regulated industry, as well as leading organizations that serve highly regulated sectors, such as aerospace and defense
+DENIS G. SUGGS Age: 57 Background: Director since: 2021 Mr. Suggs has served as CEO of LCP Transportation LLC, a non-emergency medical transportation provider, since 2020.
+From 2014 to 2020, he served as President and CEO of Strategic Materials, Inc., a Independent provider of environmental services.
+Mr. Suggs previously served in executive capacities with Belden, Inc., Danaher Corporation, and Public Storage Inc. Board committees: • Audit Key Qualifications and Skills Include: • NCG ESG.
+Experience as President and CEO of Strategic Materials, a leading glass Other public company boards: • Patrick Industries and plastics recycler, as well as through service on board of directors of Glass Packaging Institute, which focuses on sustainability issues Other public company boards within five Manufacturing.
+Extensive operations experience gained through service as executive of Belden and Danaher years: • None Regulated Industry/Government .
+Experience as CEO of LCP Transportation, which operates in a heavily regulated industry, as well as leading organizations that serve highly regulated sectors, such as aerospace and defense - which operates in a heavily regulated industry, as well as leading organizations